vilmibm/puppet-tilde/README.md

 A `motd` alias that just runs `cat /etc/motd` is also added by the aliases file in skel.

+## NNTP

+`inn2` is set up and configured for local access. the client `slrn` is installed by default.
+The following groups are installed:

+ * local.tilde
+ * local.html
+ * local.music

+Admins can add more groups with `ctlinnd newgroup local.tilde`.

+**WARNING** I have barely tested the NNTP stuff with slrn.
+I would love for a seasoned usenet user to come to [tilde.town](http://tilde.town) and help me test things.
+As far as I can tell, however, things are working okay.

 ## Quota support

 This module enables 3mb user quotas for all non-system users.
 You'll